 The parable of Abraham and Lazarus renders an interesting description of life after death.
 Abraham’s bosom is a metaphor for a place which is called Paradise in the New Testament and Limbo in tradition.
 It is depicted as the abode of the righteous dead of the Old Testament.
 Theologians have proposed that the souls of the righteous, from Old Testament times, remained in Paradise until Christ’s ascension into heaven when they were admitted into God’s heavenly kingdom.

 During Christ’s crucifixion, He promised the repentant thief, crucified by His side, that he would be with Him, on that very day, in Paradise.
 The place called Paradise couldn't be a reference to heaven because Christ's Ascension didn't occur until forty days after His Resurrection from the tomb.
-According to the Apostles' Creed, Christ “descended into hell” after His crucifixion, death, and burial.
+According to the Apostles' Creed, Christ “descended into hell” after His crucifixion and death.
 For many years, that same line in the Apostles' Creed read, "descended to the dead."
-Hence Paradise and Hell, in these contexts, refer to the temporary location of the spirits of the dead.
+Hence, Paradise and Hell, in these contexts, refer to the temporary location of the spirits of the dead.

 Therefore, it appears that the place, variously referred to as Sheol, Hades, and Hell, was divided into two abodes, one a holding cell for the wicked and the other a place of comfort for the righteous including Lazarus and the repentant thief.